petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-pingone-using-saml.md

 # Configuring Liferay Authentication With PingOne Using SAML

+Liferay has its own robust authentication methods, but supports integrations with many external authentication services.
 This tutorial guides you through the basic steps needed to integrate PingOne, your Identity Provider (IdP), with your Liferay environment using Security Assertion Markup Language (SAML).
-The use of an external authentication service is a best practice we endorse.
-Integrating an IdP into your environment simplifies user authentication without compromising security standards.

 ## Prerequisites

 - PingOne environment
 - Liferay DXP environment
 - A user who has administrative access to PingOne environment